Cost Transfers - Policy and Guidelines

 Procedures

 All cost transfer requests, including salary transfers, must be supported by a written justification.
-The reason for each cost transfer must be clearly explained with supporting documentation.
-After the Principal Investigator or his/her designee has approved the cost transfer request, it will be submitted to Finance’s post-award Grants Office for review and processing.
+The reason for each cost transfer must be clearly explained with supporting documentation with the approval of the Principal Investigator or his/her designee.
+Completed and approved requests should be submitted to the Sponsored Projects Accounting Office for review and processing.

-Cost transfers to all federal grants must be made within 90 days of the original charge.
+Cost transfers involving all federal grants must be submitted within 90 days of when the error was discovered.
 In certain circumstances (i.e. when federal pass-through contracts are received months after the original starting date of the project), a transfer may be appropriate even though the 90 day deadline is not met.
-These transfers will be reviewed under scrutiny and may need further justification and additional approvals.
+These transfers will be carefully reviewed and may require additional justification and/or approvals.

 The Cost Transfer Request Form must be used for all non-salary cost transfers involving a sponsored project and are subject to the following documentation requirements:

-- The signature of the PI or his/her designee authorizing the transfer.
+• The signature of the Head of Laboratory or his/her designee authorizing the transfer.

-One form may be used to document several transfers if they are part of one journal and if the circumstances surrounding them are identical.
+One form may be used to document several transfers if they are part of one journal and if the circumstances surrounding apply to all the transfers listed.

-Email or written notification of salary source changes is sufficient however any retroactive salary source change must be requested using the Salary Source Change Form and must also contain the documentation as noted above with the exeception of the Monthly Summary and Transactional Report page.
+Email or written notification of salary source changes is sufficient however any retroactive salary source change must be requested using the Salary Source Change Form and must also include documentation as noted above with the exception of the Monthly Summary and Transactional Report page.

 Improper Cost Transfers – Definition and Examples

-between sponsored agreements.
-While it is not appropriate to transfer improper costs as specifically described in the regulation between sponsored projects, it may be possible to request a cost transfer from a sponsored project to another budget entity (i.e., Laboratory accounts).
+While it is not appropriate to transfer improper costs as described in the regulation, between sponsored projects, it may be possible to request a cost transfer from a sponsored project to another budget entity (i.e., Laboratory accounts).

-The following examples illustrate improper and unallowable cost transfers between or to sponsored projects:
+The following examples illustrate improper and unallowable cost transfers between or to sponsored projects, for the purpose of:

-- When the transfer is for the purpose of reimbursing a temporary “loan” of funds from another sponsored project.
+• Reimbursing a temporary “loan” on funds from another sponsored project.

 Examples of unacceptable stand-alone explanations include: